 - Reviewing decision summaries for previously issued Substantial Equivalence Marketing Orders may also provide helpful information.

-If the predicate product you’ve selected is eligible for grandfather status, it may be helpful to submit a voluntary standalone grandfather submission.
-If a grandfathered status determination has been made by FDA regarding your predicate product, please reference the STN in your SE Report.
+If the predicate product you’ve selected is eligible for grandfather status, it may be helpful to submit a standalone grandfather submission.
+If a grandfathered status determination has been made by FDA regarding your predicate product, please reference the GF STN number in your SE Report.
 If you submitted a standalone grandfathered status determination and FDA has not yet made a determination for that product, we recommend you include all supporting information regarding the grandfathered status of your predicate product in your SE Report and the original GF STN assigned to your review.

 - Listing of design features